winsleague/winsleague/README.md

     $ (cd app; meteor)
     ```

-2. Open a browser to view changes:
+2. Open a browser to view the app:

     ```bash
     $ http://localhost:3000